 Let’s briefly look at some of the issues to give you an idea of why cybersecurity is such a major concern.

-- Between 2013 and the time of writing, there had been 7 billion data records breached.
+- Between 2013 and the time of writing, there have been 14 billion data records lost or stolen.
 Of that data only 4% was encrypted.

 - In 2016, in the EU, there was a 66% increase in cybercrime.